-Without shampoo, you may choose to do your epsom salt session before washing your hair or in lieu of washing with shampoo at all.
+Without shampoo, you may choose to do your epsom salt session before washing your hair or instead of using shampoo.
 For hair with a particularly large amount of product buildup, you may shampoo first and then treat your clean scalp to a little epsom salt pampering.

-Once you’ve gently rubbed the epsom salt, or epsom salt and shampoo combo, gently all over the scalp, it’s time to rinse.
-It’s important to rinse with clean water of your preferred temperature, and to gently feel the scalp and hair to ensure all of the salt has been thoroughly rinsed out.
+Once you’ve gently rubbed the epsom salt or epsom salt and shampoo combo, it’s time to rinse.
+It’s important to rinse with clean water at your preferred temperature.
+Gently feel the scalp and hair to ensure all of the salt has been thoroughly rinsed out.

-Epsom Salt On Scalp For Professionals
+Epsom Salt Scalp Scrubs

 While epsom salt scalp scrubs are a great at-home pampering tool, they also have their place in professional salons.
-As an additional service to be included with a shampoo, or a separate service completely, a scalp scrub with epsom salt can help to give clients that soothing, clean, and fresh-from-the-salon feeling.
+As an additional service to be included with shampoo or a separate service completely, a scalp scrub with epsom salt can give clients that soothing, clean, and fresh-from-the-salon feeling.

-Epsom salt in smaller bulk bags makes it easy and cost effective for professional salons to offer refreshing salt scrub services and products.
+Epsom salt in smaller bulk bags makes it easy and cost-effective for professional salons to offer refreshing salt scrub services and products.

 What Does A Scalp Scrub Do?

 As these skin cells build up, they leave the skin looking dull and perhaps feeling uncomfortable.
-On the scalp, this dullness doesn’t stop at the scalp, and some may notice their hair losing its body or luster when their scalp is in need of exfoliation.
+This dullness doesn’t stop at the scalp, and some may notice their hair losing its body or luster when their scalp needs exfoliation.

-Epsom salt for the scalp also helps to do away with product buildup that sits on the surface of the scalp even through regular shampoos.
-Those with hard water, or those who regularly use product on their hair, may not realize that these materials can build up, further causing lifelessness or dullness to the hair.
+Epsom salt for the scalp also helps eliminate product buildup that sits on the surface of the scalp even through regular shampoos.
+Those with hard water or those who regularly use different hair products may not realize that these materials can build up, further causing lifelessness or dullness to the hair.

-What Epsom Salts Make Great Scalp Scrubs?
+What Epsom Salt Should You Use For Scalp Scrubs?

-Deep Relaxation – Deep Relaxation is a simple blend with only the all-natural essential oil of lavender to provide aroma.
+Deep Relaxation Bath Soak – Our Deep Relaxation Bath Soak is a simple blend with only the pure essential oil of lavender to provide aroma.
 Lavender is a famously versatile aroma that goes along with all sorts of different scents, so it works particularly well when mixed into shampoos.